vmware/vic-product/docs/user_doc/vic_app_dev/configure_docker_client.md

    <pre>DOCKER_HOST=<i>vch_address</i>:2376</pre>
 - No `env` file is generated if the VCH does not implement TLS authentication.

+For information about how to obtain the `env` file, see [Obtain a VCH](obtain_vch.md).

 ## Using vSphere Integrated Containers Registry {#registry}

 If your development environment uses vSphere Integrated Containers Registry or another private registry server that uses CA server certificates, you must pass the registry's CA certificate to the Docker client.
-You or the vSphere administrator must also have configured the VCH to access the registry.
+The vSphere administrator must also have configured the VCH to access the registry.
 For information about how to obtain the CA certificate from vSphere Integrated Containers Registry and how to deploy a VCH so that it can access a private registry, see [Deploy a VCH for Use with vSphere Integrated Containers Registry](../vic_vsphere_admin/deploy_vch_registry.md).

 **NOTE**: The level of security of the connection between the Docker client and the VCH is independent from the level of security of the connection between the Docker client and the registry.
 Connections between the Docker client and the registry can be secure while connections between the Docker client and the VCH are insecure, and the reverse.